Fitzcarraldo: Plot

-Fitzcarraldo intends to go to the closest point between the Ucayali and the Pachitea, pull his three-deck, 320-ton steamship up the muddy 40° hillside, and portage it from one river to the next.
-He plans to use the ship to collect rubber harvested along the upper Ucayali and then transport the rubber over to the Pachitea and, on different ships, down to market at Atlantic ports.
+Fitzcarraldo intends to go to the closest point between the Pachitea and the Ucayali, pull his three-deck, 320-ton steamship up the muddy 40° hillside, and portage it from one river to the next.
+He plans to use the ship to collect rubber harvested along the Ucayali and then transport the rubber over to the Pachitea and, on different ships, down to market at Atlantic ports.

-Soon after they enter indigenous territory, the majority of Fitzcarraldo's crew, who are unaware of his full plan, abandon the expedition, leaving only the captain, engineer, and cook.
+Soon after they enter Indian territory, the majority of Fitzcarraldo's crew, who are unaware of his full plan, abandon the expedition, leaving only the captain, engineer, and cook.
 The natives are impressed by the steamship and, once they make contact, agree to help Fitzcarraldo without asking many questions.
-After months of work and great struggles, they successfully pull the ship over the mountain using a complex system of pulleys and aided by the ship's anchor windlass.
+After months of work and great struggles, they successfully pull the ship over the mountain using a complex system of pulleys aided by the ship's anchor windlass.
 The crew falls asleep after a drunken celebration, and the chief of the natives severs the rope securing the ship to the shore.
-Fitzcarraldo awakens as the boat is going through the Pongo of Mainique, and is unable to stop it.
+Fitzcarraldo awakens as the boat is entering the rapids, and is unable to stop it.
 The ship does not sustain any major damage, but Fitzcarraldo is forced to abandon his quest.
-Before returning to Iquitos, he learns that the natives helped him move the ship so they could attempt to appease the river gods by shooting the rapids in the enormous ship.
+Before returning to Iquitos, he learns that the natives helped him move the ship in the belief that sending it over the Ucayali rapids would appease the spirits dwelling there.

-Despondent, Fitzcarraldo sells the steamship back to the rubber baron, but there is time before the title changes hands for him to send for a European opera company that he hears is in Manaus.
+Despondent, Fitzcarraldo sells the steamship back to the rubber baron, but there is time before the title changes hands for him to send for a European opera company that he is told is in Manaus.
 Lacking an opera house, they construct their sets on the deck of the ship, and the entire city of Iquitos comes down to the riverbank to watch as Fitzcarraldo floats it by, managing to bring opera to the city after all.